Spartan-119/Spartan-119/README.md

 ### Hi there 👋

+I work as an ETA member in Data Science and Machine Learning Track at Infosys.
+Currently focused on Data Analysis methods using Python, classical Machine Learning, Deep Learning, and Natural Language Processing.

-I am an attentive computer science graduate, competent in data structures & algorithms, and data analysis and data analytics along with some mathematical automation used for prediction which I am led to believe are called Machine Intelligence or AI these days.
+I am an attentive computer science graduate, competent in data structures & algorithms, and data analysis along with using my knowledge of statistics and other paradigms of mathematics for automation, used for prediction which I am led to believe is called Machine Intelligence or AI these days.

-I view Computer Science as a universe, & I believe a firm knowledge of data structures, algorithms, and basic knowledge of mathematical paradigms like calculus & matrices equips an individual to learn, take on, and kill any subset within this universe - be it Cybersecurity, Machine Learning, Deep Learning, Software development or anything.
-Enough with philosophy now!

-I am also a proficient public speaker, who in my spare time could be found reading a book, playing guitar or PETTING A DOG.
+I am also a proficient public speaker, who in my spare time could be found reading a book, playing guitar, or PETTING A DOG.
-🌱 I’m currently focused on Deep learning, and NLP.(and HOLY CRAP, arent they tough!)

 💬 Ask me about Machine Learning, Linear regression, data structures & algo, and guitar-related-stuff.